NYPL/digarch/tools/software_draft.md

 ## Programs:

 Programs are defined as any non-internally developed out-of-the-box software used in Digital Archives workflows.
+Many programs used by Digital Archives staff can be installed via Homebrew or by downloading installation files from the associated website.
+Programs requiring more intensive installation and configuration instructions have been given dedicated pages.

 {% for tool in site.data.program %}